-The results for the free recall of trigrams (see Figure 787.13) show that initially subjects working with the L4 list performed best (the probability of randomly combining four letters to produce a correct three-letter trigram is 50%; this difference may be due to the much higher probability of being able to randomly pick a correct answer for the L4 list, compared to the L12 list).
+The results for the free recall of trigrams (see Figure 792.13) show that initially subjects working with the L4 list performed best (the probability of randomly combining four letters to produce a correct three-letter trigram is 50%; this difference may be due to the much higher probability of being able to randomly pick a correct answer for the L4 list, compared to the L12 list).
 With practice (approximately six trials) recall performance of the group working with the L12 list exceeded that of the group using the L4 list.

-The results for the ordering of trigrams (see Figure 787.14) show primacy and recency effects for both lists.
-The performance of subjects working with the L12 list is significantly better than those using the L4 list over all trials.
+The results for the ordering of trigrams (see Figure 792.14) show primacy and recency effects for both lists.
+The performance of subjects working with the L12 list is significantly better than those using the L4 list received over all trials over all trials.

 A few studies have found that semantic information appears to be represented in short-term memory rather than simply being retrieved from long-term memory.
-A consequence of this representation is that semantic information associated with an identifier can affect recall performance.
-A study by Haarmann and Usher[132] showed subjects a list of six pairs of semantically related words and asked them to recall as many words as possible.
+A consequence of this representation is that identifier learning a list of primacy effect memory recency tions primacy working memory information representation 792 semantic information associated with an identifier can affect recall performance.
+A study by Haarmann and Usher^[136] showed subjects a list of six pairs of semantically related words and asked them to recall as many words as possible.
 In one list the semantically related words were adjacent to each other (e.g., "broader horizon king leader comfort uneasy kittens fluffy get purchase eating lunch"), while in the other they were separated by five unrelated words (e.g., "broader king comfort kittens get eating horizon leader uneasy fluffy purchase lunch").
-The results showed that recall from the list of semantically adjacent words ntions 787 had an improved recency effect; that is, recall of words at the end of the list was better for semantically adjacent words than semantically separated words.
+The results showed that recall from the list of semantically adjacent words had an improved recency effect; that is, recall of words at the end of the list was better for semantically adjacent words than semantically separated words.